 Building a Self-Directed, Agile, Digital, Exponential, Learning (SADEL) organisation is critical to survival in a digital world.
-In part 3 of an 8-part series, organisational behaviourist and learning strategist Kerryn Kohl takes an in-depth look at the framework required to build this type of organisation.
+In part 3 of a 5-part series, organisational behaviourist and learning strategist Kerryn Kohl takes an in-depth look at the framework required to build this type of organisation.

 Recently I had the pleasure of assisting a client in developing a digital learning path for their operations area.
 The learning path kicks off with an orientation session in which we deliver some hard messages about the future and how we can be ready to embrace industry 4.0.
 Although I don’t know if I am fully ready for this yet!